openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 **HyperShift changes**: Include Cloud Credential Operator with token-aware mode (see above).
 Allows for processing of CredentialsRequest objects added by operators.

-The CCO is expected to run on the control plane NS, not on the customer's worker nodes, and not be visible to the customer.
-We propose that multiple instances of CCO be installed on the control plane each consuming the kubeconfig of the worker cluster they are intended to be watching / managing.
+The CCO is expected to run on the hosted control plane's NS on the management cluster, not on the customer's worker nodes, and not be visible to the customer.
+We propose that multiple instances of CCO be installed on the management cluster each consuming the kubeconfig of the hosted control plane it is intended to be watching.
 The additional cost of adding CCO to Hypershift is assumed by Red Hat and not by the worker nodes.

-CCO will be modified so that it can consume a given kubeconfig when specified.
-Because the intention is to make this feature available with HyperShift GA it will need to be backported all the way to 4.12 (contingent on CCO changes moving out of the feature gate).

 **OperatorHub and Console changes**: Allow for input from user of additional fields during install depending on the Cloud Provider which will result in ENV variables on the Subscription object that are required in the